A Bill that would end the Windfall Elimination Provision for public pension recipients in the Social Security Program

-Pension Fund Update
+Pension Fund Update- 2024

-by Tom Klusman, Retiree-elected Board Trustee
+by Tom Klusman, City-wide retiree-elected Board Trustee

 CURRENT STATUS